jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To break free of this cycle, Techvolution offers a revolutionary new approach - one that casts aside the tired dogmas of left and right, capitalism and socialism, in favor of an new philosophy rooted in the empirical realities of how technology has transformed the human condition.
 By aligning our political, economic, and social structures with the fundamental principles governing technological evolution, the author contends we can unleash a new era of equitable and efficient advancement.

 Tackling everything from the origins of human civilization to the existential challenges of the digital age, Techvolution is a sweeping, paradigm-shifting work that will captivate readers across the ideological spectrum.
 Whether you're a student of the social sciences, a policymaker seeking new solutions, or simply someone seeking to understand the forces shaping our collective destiny, this book promises to forever change the way you view the human story.

+rewrite and mention:

+- tree of evolution.
+- ideological loyalty keeps us jumping from branch to branch.
+- faceless life vs formed/masked identity.
+- entropy vs life.
+- reorienteing the story of life and the humans and technology inside it.

 ## Dedication